 Dishonesty and unfair advantage during an assessment task will be directed to the subject's Head Teacher, who will report the matter to the ARP.
-The ARP may elect to give a zero mark for the task.
+The panel may elect to give a zero result for the task.
 No student should gain an unfair advantage by having all or part of the task produced by another person.
 Teachers and Head Teachers must be satisfied that the work is the student's own.
-Plagiarism and Malpractice includes, but is not limited to: